ablab/spades/README.md

 <a name="sec3.6"></a>
 ## plasmidSPAdes output

-plasmidSPAdes outputs only DNA sequences from putative plasmids.
-Output file names and formats remain the same as in SPAdes (see [previous](#sec3.5) section), with the following difference.
-For all contig names in `contigs.fasta`, `scaffolds.fasta` and `assembly_graph.fastg` we append suffix `_component_X`, where `X` is the id of the putative plasmid, which the contig belongs to.
+plasmidSPAdes and metaplasmidSPAdes output only DNA sequences from putative plasmids.
+Output file names and formats remain the same as in SPAdes (see [previous](#sec3.5) section), with the following differences.

+For all plasmidSPAdes' contig names in `contigs.fasta`, `scaffolds.fasta` and `assembly_graph.fastg` we append suffix `_component_X`, where `X` is the id of the putative plasmid, which the contig belongs to.
 Note that plasmidSPAdes may not be able to separate similar plasmids and thus their contigs may appear with the same id. []()

+For metaplasmidSPAdes only complete putative plasmids (i.e. circular contigs) are output.

 <a name="sec3.7"></a>
 ## biosyntheticSPAdes output